dnsimple/dnsimple-developer/content/domains.md

 Responds with HTTP 400 if the validation fails.

-Responds with HTTP 201 on success.
+Responds with HTTP 201 on success, returns the domain.

 ~~~ js
 {